Dr. Michael May (FRCS) — Updated on March 15, 2023

 It’s not always easy to separate fact from fiction when it comes to haircare advice.
 As expert trichologists, we’re always keen to dispel the myths and give you the facts about popular treatments.

-Here are some common myths about cinnamon oil benefits for hair:
+Here are some common myths about the benefits of cinnamon for hair:

-- Cinnamon can help treat scalp psoriasis — cinnamon’s anti-inflammatory properties may reduce swelling, but it won’t treat the root cause of the condition
+• Cinnamon can help treat scalp psoriasis — cinnamon’s anti-inflammatory properties may reduce swelling, but it won’t treat the root cause of scalp psoriasis.

 Please keep in mind that using cinnamon oil in a concentrated form can potentially cause skin irritation and sores.
 If left in contact with the skin for too long, it can also cause chemical burns.
 We highly recommend doing a small patch test on the inside of your arm or elbow before using it on your scalp.
 You should wait 24-48 hours after doing a patch test to make sure you won’t experience any late-onset side effects.

 Exercise caution with cinnamon oil if you are pregnant or breastfeeding.
-You should also be wary if you are taking diabetic medication or blood thinners or have a hormone sensitive disease.
-If in doubt, contact your GP for advice before using cinnamon oil as hair loss treatment.
+You should also be wary if you are taking diabetic medication or blood thinners or have a hormone-sensitive disease.
+If in doubt, contact your GP for advice before using cinnamon oil as a hair loss treatment.

 Over the years, pharmaceutical companies have invested billions of pounds in researching the causes of hair loss.
 Pharmacies and supermarkets present you with a whole host of products that claim to tackle every hair loss condition from thinning to baldness.

 Unfortunately finding a product that actually works can be difficult.
-Many people end up spending a lot of money only to see very little improvement to the condition of their hair.
+Many people end up spending a lot of money only to see very little improvement in the condition of their hair.
+Even certain other essential oils like mustard oil for hair have virtually no evidence to back up their use.

 More natural remedies for hair growth